 An AGENT.md

-file in your workspace provides the AI model with project-specific information about your codebase structure, development practices, and coding standards.
-Amp includes a button to generate one automatically if it doesn’t exist.
+file in your workspace gives Amp information about your project’s codebase structure, development practices, and coding standards.
+Amp offers to generate an AGENT.md

 Planned: Support for scoped AGENT.md